Renoir, Auguste

 Characteristics of Auguste Renoir as a painter:

-Although he already paints en-plein-air in the forest of Fountainebleau, Renoir still uses a lot of dark greens and browns and his brush stroke is quite smooth.
-In 1869 with Monet in Grenouillère Renoir starts to loosen his brushstroke and to brighten his colours.
+Although he already painted en-plein-air in the forest of Fountainebleau, Renoir still used a lot of dark greens and browns and his brush stroke is quite smooth.
+In 1869 with Monet in Grenouillère Renoir started to loosen his brushstroke and to brighten his colours.

 Renoir never was a painter with big theories.
 He said: ’the purpose of a painting is to decorate a wall’ (R30,p8).
 Still in 1884 he attempted to found the ‘Société des Irrégularistes’.
-In the pamphlet he writes, that all art-work has to based on the principal of irregularity, because in nature nothing is the same.
+In the pamphlet he wrote, that all art-work has to based on the principal of irregularity, because in nature nothing is the same.
 ‘The eyes in a beautiful face are never alike.’
-(R30,p137;R193,p26)
+(R30,p137;R193,p26) In remarks he made to Vollard he said ’the great task has been to paint as simple as possible’ and also ‘we were trying to paint in joyous tones and carefully eliminate all ‘literature’ from our pictures’ (R2,p58+54)

 Durand-Ruel gave Auguste Renoir prosperity and fame: